mobrowsk/meraki-dCloud-Labs/README.md

 This application can be deployed on any system capable of running Python scripts, as long as it has network access to both the Meraki API and the InfluxDB instance.

+### Connecting InfluxDB to Grafana
+In order to create a dashboard, data from InfluxDB must be sent to Grafana.
+To do this, navigate to Grafana and hover over the settings icon on and click ‘Data sources’.

+Click ‘Add data source’ and search for InfluxDB.
+You will now need to input the details of the InfluxDB bucket.
+Set the query language to Flux, the URL to http://localhost:8086 (or http://127.0.0.1:8086, depending on what URL you are using), set Access to ‘Server (default)’, enable Basic auth, enter your organisation ID, the name of the default bucket and the API token for the bucket you generated.

+Click ‘Save & test’.
+You should a green tick appear with a message saying the bucket has been found.

+To import the dashboard, hover over the four squares icon and click ‘Browse’.
+Click ‘Import’ and upload the included JSON file.

 ### Function Description

 - `update_deviceAvailabilities()`: Fetches device availability data for a predefined list of organization IDs and writes this data to InfluxDB using the `InfluxDB` class from `testInflux.py`.